 Why should I overseed my lawn?

-How do I accurately apply grass seed?
+How do I plant and grow grass seed?

 When will my grass seed sprout?